You may use UF’s Federal School Code– 001535–instead of our mailing address when you complete the FAFSA.

 How can I receive my official University of Florida transcript?

-The Office of the University Registrar maintains transcripts for all current or former students.
-All University of Florida students born in 1957 or later should order their official transcript on ONE.UF for the most expeditious service.
-Official transcripts ordered on ISIS are mailed out the following business day.
+The Office of the University Registrar maintains transcripts for all current and former students.
+All University of Florida students born in 1956 or later should order their official transcript on ONE.UF for the most expeditious service.
+Official transcripts ordered on ONE.UF are mailed out the following business day.
 To order on line you will need a valid GatorLink username and password and credit card.
 Former students who have a GatorLink account, but no longer have access, should contact the GatorLink Help Desk at 352-392-4357 to reactivate their account.

 Former Students born in 1955 or earlier may need their transcripts moved to our online format before they can be ordered and mailed.
 More information on requesting that your transcript be converted to an online record can be found here.